Transformer Wave Function for Quantum Long-Range models: Results

-We conclude this section by comparing the ViT and RBM-like architectures using the V-score \eqref{eq:vscore}.
-The results for \(\alpha = 2.5\) and \(N = 50\) as a function of \(J\) are shown in Figure \ref{fig:comparation_vit_rbm}.
-The main observation is that the ViT architecture achieves better quantum states across most of the spectrum, including within the critical regions, which are marked by dashed lines.
-Additionally, Figure \ref{fig:comparation_vit_rbm} shows that increasing the RBM's density briefly improves the results, but ultimately reaches a plateau in the V-score that cannot be surpassed by simply adding more hidden neurons to the RBM.
-Notably, the RBM with \(\alpha_{\text{RBM}} = 1\) already has more parameters than our ViT architecture, with $5100$ vs. $1133$, respectively.
+The main observation from Figure \ref{fig:comparation_vit_rbm} is that the ViT architecture achieves better quantum states across most of the spectrum in all scenarios, including within the critical regions, which are marked by dashed lines.
+In this regard, it is particularly interesting how the V-score worsens in the vicinity of the critical point for all the architectures and training protocols considered.
+This behaviour is similar to what has been observed in other ansätze used to obtain ground states such as quantum circuits \cite{roca2023circuit}.
+Additionally, we see that increasing the RBM's density briefly improves the results, but ultimately reaches a plateau in the V-score that cannot be surpassed by simply adding more hidden neurons to the RBM.
 The only region where all architectures converge in accuracy is around $J = 0$, where the model is trivial.
 In fact, numerical tests indicate that in this limit it is favourable to reduce the token dimension to a single spin, replicating the non-interacting spin scenario, which in turn helps us understand why the simpler RBM achieves better accuracy here.
 Nonetheless, the ViT provides consistent quality results regardless of the value of $J$ and the phase, whether ordered or not.
+Moreover, the RBM with \(\alpha_{\text{RBM}} = 1\) already has more parameters than our ViT architecture, with $5100$ vs. $1133$, respectively.
+Therefore, the ViT is able to achieve better results using fewer parameters and less training time, demonstrating its superiority in terms of efficiency.

+Despite these results for the finite-size case, it is worth noting that a recent study \cite{Trigueros2024} demonstrates that the RBM is capable of finding the ground state using only a single variational parameter in the thermodynamic limit ($N\to\infty$) and in the strong long-range regime ($\alpha < 1$).